Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 This research introduced a model using Pulsed Bessel-Gauss beams, challenging traditional assumptions like the nondepleted wave approximation.
 This study provided a more accurate framework for SHG by considering wave depletion effects, demonstrating the impact of beam profile on heat and SHG efficiency under pulsed conditions.

-# 9. Interdependency of Heat, Phase, and electromagnetic field
+# 9. Interdependency of Heat, Phase, and Electromagnetic Field
 To accurately model SHG, it is essential to recognize that heat, phase, and the electromagnetic field are interconnected and must be treated as a coupled system.

 The **heat** governs the temperature distribution within the crystal, which directly influences the refractive index through temperature-dependent material properties.
 This, in turn, affects the phase mismatch between the interacting waves.
 The **phase mismatch** modifies the interaction conditions for the fundamental and second harmonic waves, directly impacting their efficiency and the electromagnetic field.
 The **electromagnetic field** itself defines how the energy is transferred between the waves, how the phase evolves, and how the power distribution affects local heating within the crystal.
 This heating further alters the temperature profile, creating a feedback loop that perpetuates continuously.